omaralsanea/project-1/README.md

 ### 5. Future Improvements

--Allowing the player to control movement by both button presses and by also holding the direction buttons down may improve user experience.
+- Allowing the player to control movement by both button presses and by also holding the direction buttons down may improve user experience.
--It would be fairly easy to add other objects the player has to collect and this may make the game more engaging but may run the risk of making it too frantic.
+- It would be fairly easy to add other objects the player has to collect and this may make the game more engaging but may run the risk of making it too frantic.
--Responsive design so that the game can be played on smaller screens and phones would be the main thing I'd want to implement.
+- Responsive design so that the game can be played on smaller screens and phones would be the main thing I'd want to implement.

 ### 6. Key Takeaways